DMDTools/DOF2DMD/README.md

   which is a nice and cheap DMD.
 You can buy ZeDMD in multiple places.
 - Everyone at [Monte Ton Cab (FR)](https://montetoncab.fr/) - what a welcoming community!
-- [@gustavoalara](https://github.com/gustavoalara) for the first pull request to this project!
+- Olivier Jacques @ojacques (https://github.com/ojacques) for start this project